Jalmeida1994/GatherChain-Testing/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-GatherChain is the solution created for my Master Thesis: __Tracing Responsibility in Evolution of Model's Life Cycle in Collaborative Projects in Education__.
+GatherChain is the solution created for my Master Thesis: __Tracing Responsibility in Evolution of Model's Life Cycle in Collaborative Projects in Education__ in the Informatics' Department of __NOVA School of Science and Technology__ made with professor __Vasco Amaral__'s guidance.
 In the paper, it is proposed a blockchain-based solution for version control of model-driven engineering artefacts.
 The goal is to facilitate collaboration in a multi-user area,like the education field, and track changes in a trusted and secure manner.
 This solution is based on using the Hyperledger Fabric Network to govern and regulate file version control functions among students and teachers.

 The GatherChain project repositories are: